List Widgets

 100 000 elements is something ListBox will struggle with, so let's use this to demonstrate scalable lists.

 We start by defining and filling up our model.
 The model is an instance of gio::ListStore.
 The main limitation here is that gio::ListStore only accepts GObjects.
-So let's create a custom GObject IntegerObject that which is initialized with a number.
+So let's create a custom GObject IntegerObject that is initialized with a number.

 Filename: listings/list_widgets/2/integer_object/mod.rs